Getting Your First Flask App Up With Docker Compose

 Step 4: Composifying the App

 Now that we can run our app with Docker, we may want to write a Docker Compose application definition.
-This file will define which services our app requires.
+This file will define which services our app requires (in our case, only one).
 Using Docker Compose will make things easier for us, since we only need to run docker compose up to access our app now, instead of lengthier build and run commands.
 Our Docker Compose file will look like this:

 version: '3'